bghammill/bghammill.github.io/ims-04-foundations/ims-04-lesson-05/index.md

 ![](images/null-quantiles.png)

 We can see that the 5% quantile is -0.208.
 That is, 5% of the observations in the null distribution are at -0.208 or below.
 And the 95% quantile is 0.208.
-That is, 95% of the null differences are at 0.208 or below, meaning that our observed statistic of 0.29 is larger than 95% of the null statistics, and, therefore, less extreme that *under* 5% of the null statistics in the upper tail.
+That is, 95% of the null differences are at 0.208 or below, meaning that our observed statistic of 0.29 is larger than 95% of the null statistics, and, therefore, there aren't even 5% of the null statistics in the upper tail that are larger.

 Quantiles, like these, that describe the tails of the null distribution determine help us define what is called the **critical region**.
 People often use the critical region, instead of p-values, to determine when an observed statistic is considered "consistent" with the null distribution.
 For example, if our alternative hypothesis was a one-sided hypothesis in this direction (i.e., that male candidates had higher promotion rates than female candidates), we would typically conclude that our data were *inconsistent* with the null hypothesis, since our observed data were clearly within the 5% critical region.